TIBCOSoftware/snappydata/docs/security/security.md

 To enable LDAP authentication, set the following LDAP authentication properties in the [configuration files](../configuring_cluster/configuring_cluster.md) **conf/locators**, **conf/servers**, and **conf/leads** files.

-* -auth-provider: The authentication provides.
+* -auth-provider: The authentication provider.
 The value should be set to `LDAP`

 * -J-Dsnappydata.auth-ldap-server: The location of the LDAP server